josephsmithberger/XogotDocs/Documentation.docc/Manual/best_practices/autoloads_versus_internal_nodes.md

 1. Create a new type of [Resource](https://docs.godotengine.org/en/stable/classes/class_resource.html#class-resource) to share the data.

-1. Store the data in an object to which each node has access, for example using the owner property to access the scene's root node.
+1. Store the data in an object to which each node has access, for example using the `owner` property to access the scene's root node.

 ## When you should use an Autoload

-GDScript supports the creation of static functions using static func.
+GDScript supports the creation of `static` functions using `static func`.
-When combined with class_name, this makes it possible to create libraries of helper functions without having to create an instance to call them.
-The limitation of static functions is that they can't reference member variables, non-static functions or self.
+When combined with `class_name`, this makes it possible to create libraries of helper functions without having to create an instance to call them.
+The limitation of static functions is that they can't reference member variables, non-static functions or `self`.

-Since Godot 4.1, GDScript also supports static variables using static var.
+Since Godot 4.1, GDScript also supports `static` variables using `static var`.
 This means you can now share variables across instances of a class without having to create a separate autoload.